Alagris/TaneKoi-Script/README.md

 - TRADE allows you to trade with an NPC for money.
 - EXCHANGE allows you to just freely exchange items without paying.
 - FOLLOW makes the NPC follow the player.
-- STOP_FOLLOWING makes the NPC stop being a follower.
+- STOP_FOLLOWING makes the NPC stop being a follower and go back to roaming around.
 - SET sets an arbitrary flag.
 You can just make up whatever flags you need
+- WAIT causes the NPC to wait in the current location

-Some side effects that I will try to implement soon:
+- STOP_WAITING the NPC stops waiting and goes back to doing whatever it wants Some side effects that I will try to implement soon:

 - PLAY ANIMATION_ID  (this includes sex scenes)